 - Roughly the same percentage of teenagers think that there is “nothing wrong” with the non-medical use of prescription medications.

-- Five out of the top six drugs misused by high school seniors are prescription drugs or over-the-counter cough and cold medicines.
+- Five out of the top six drugs misused by high school seniors are prescription drugs or an over-the-counter cough and cold medicines.

 Often, teenagers will speak openly about using drugs in front of their parents, using slang terms in the belief that their parents won’t have any idea what they’re talking about.
 Here are a few of the more common “street names” for various prescription drugs.